-Never heard of Vapor Wake Canines?
+Never heard of Vapor Detection Canines?
 You’re not alone.
 Learn how these dogs are changing security checkpoints and could potentially prevent mass tragedies.

 Originally printed on Dogster’s website here.